AdobeDocs/experience-manager-65.pt-BR/help/forms/using/transaction-report-overview-jee.md

    ![sample-transaction-report-jee](assets/enable-transaction-jee.png)

 1. Reinicie o servidor.
-1. Além das alterações no servidor, no lado do cliente, seria necessário atualizar o `adobe-livecycle-client.jar` arquivo no seu projeto, se estiver usando o mesmo.
+1. Além das alterações no servidor, no lado do cliente, você deve atualizar o `adobe-livecycle-client.jar` arquivo no seu projeto, se estiver usando o mesmo.

 <!--
 * You can [enable transaction recording](../../forms/using/viewing-and-understanding-transaction-reports.md#setting-up-transaction-reports) from AEM Web Console. view transaction reports on author, processing, or publish instances.
 View transaction reports on author or processing instances for an aggregated sum of all transactions.
 View transaction reports on the publish instances for a count of all transactions that take place only on that publish instance from where the report is run.